opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 When the system is healthy, clients remain in the **running** state and continue sending requests.

-If failures start piling up, the feedback component can “pause” individual clients to give the system a breather.
+If failures begin to accumulate, the feedback actor can pause individual clients to reduce pressure on the system.

 Once things stabilize, those paused clients are switched back to “running.”